SiliconLabs/peripheral_examples/series2/iadc/iadc_scan_letimer_prs_ldma/readme.txt

 and the IADC savings those result and requesting an interrupt are the specified number of transfers.
-The once per second LETIMER scan trigger pulse can be observed on a GPIO, as can the completion of each LDMA scan sequence with a GPIO that drives LED0 on the Wireless Starter Kit mainboard.
+The once per second LETIMER scan trigger pulse can be observed on a GPIO, as can the completion of each LDMA scan sequence with a second GPIO output.

 Careful pin selection for peripherals operating in EM2 is required because only port A and B pins remain functional; port C and D pins are static in EM2 and cannot be used as peripheral inputs and outputs.
 For this reason, the IADC scan channel inputs and LETIMER output in this example must all be port A/B pins.
-However, when LED0 is toggled after the conversion results are transferred to RAM, the system is in EM0 because the CPU is executing the LDMA IRQ handler, so any GPIO pin can be used.
+However, when LDMA scan completion toggles a GPIO after the conversion results are transferred to RAM, the system is in EM0 because the CPU is executing the LDMA IRQ handler, so any GPIO pin can be used.